Most Of The New JFK Files Have Been Seen Before In Some Form

 Philip Shenon, a former New York Times correspondent and author of A Cruel and Shocking Act: The Secret History of the Kennedy Assassination, said he "didn't see any bombshells" in the files, saying they were "mostly documents that we've seen before."

 Still, they make for some interesting reading.
-And they are useful, Shenon says, as a reminder of what he calls "a rush to judgement by the federal government," to identify Oswald as "this pure lone wolf who never could have been stopped" — when, in fact, the CIA and FBI each knew about Oswald, and "may have known much more about the threat he posed than they ever wanted to admit."
+And they are useful, Shenon said, as a reminder of what he calls "a rush to judgment by the federal government" to identify Oswald as "this pure lone wolf who never could have been stopped" — when, in fact, the CIA and FBI each knew about Oswald and "may have known much more about the threat he posed than they ever wanted to admit."

-Alas, it seems that many of the documents that would shed light on that were held back under orders from President Trump, who bowed to wishes of the two agencies to keep secret hundreds of other documents, on grounds they contain "certain information that would harm national security, law enforcement or foreign affairs."
+Alas, it seems that many of the documents that would shed light on that were held back under orders from President Trump, who bowed to the wishes of the two agencies to keep secret hundreds of other documents, on grounds they contain "certain information that would harm national security, law enforcement or foreign affairs."

+Morley, author of The Ghost: The Secret Life of CIA Spymaster James Jesus Angleton, is interested in viewing files of CIA officers who he says were both opposed to Kennedy's policies, especially in Cuba, and who also were involved in assassination operations of foreign leaders.
+"Those people would be of interest to anybody who wanted to know what was going on and were they possibly involved in foul play," Morley said.

+And he pointed to a document that was released, at least in part.
+It was the interview of former CIA Director Richard Helms by David Belin, a Warren Commission member who later led the Rockefeller Commission which was investigating the CIA in the mid-1970s.
+Belin asked Helms if Oswald was a CIA agent.
+"That's the end of the document, we never get the answer," Morley said.
+"The fact that we didn't even get the answer to the question is just very emblematic of how limited the full disclosure was yesterday."

-Those documents may be withheld for six months as the agencies review and possibly redact information from them.
-"JFK Files are being carefully released," Trump tweeted Friday morning, "In the end there will be great transparency.
-It is my hope to get just about everything to public!" — leaving doubts as to whether some of the documents will ever be released.
+"JFK Files are being carefully released," Trump tweeted Friday morning.
+"In the end there will be great transparency.
+It is my hope to get just about everything to public!"

-The FBI was warned that Lee Harvey Oswald, President John F. Kennedy's assassin, might be in danger of being killed himself just before Oswald was shot by Dallas nightclub owner Jack Ruby.
+The FBI was warned that Oswald might be in danger of being killed himself just before he was shot by Dallas nightclub owner Jack Ruby.

 In one document written on Nov.
-24, 1963, just after Ruby shot and killed Oswald, then-FBI Director J. Edgar Hoover dictates in a memo that the FBI field office in Dallas had received a phone call from a man "saying he was a member of a committee organized to kill Oswald."
+24, 1963, just after Ruby shot and killed Oswald, Hoover dictates in a memo that the FBI field office in Dallas had received a phone call from a man "saying he was a member of a committee organized to kill Oswald."
 The FBI notified the Dallas Police Department, which "assured us adequate protection would be given.
 However, this was not done," Hoover said.
 The memo also notes Ruby denies he made the phone call to the FBI.

 Hoover goes on to call Oswald's killing "inexcusable" given the warnings the agency gave to Dallas police about the threats it had received, and the FBI director also surmises that the president's shooter being shot so soon after his arrest would only sow doubt that Oswald was the real killer.

 In the nearly 54 years since Kennedy was assassinated, that is exactly what has happened — with questions continuing to arise about Oswald's motives; possible ties to communist forces in Cuba and Russia; and why Ruby, who had ties to the mob, would murder Oswald.
-And that's exactly why the release of the latest government documents is of so much interest.
+And that's exactly why the release of the latest government documents is of so much interest to so many.

 As NPR reported previously: